ibm-cloud-docs/EventStreams/eventstreams159.md

 ### Testing
 We recommend that you test failing over and back when you have made your applications mirroring aware.
 You can complete the steps outlined in the [Disaster recovery example scenario](/docs/EventStreams?topic=EventStreams-disaster_recovery_scenario) and use the **Monitoring** dashboards to ensure all steps complete as expected.

-## Deleting and Recreating topics with the same name on the source cluster
+## Deleting and recreating topics with the same name on the source cluster
 When topics are deleted on the source cluster, the corresponding topic on the target cluster is not automatically deleted.
 If you delete a topic on the source cluster and then recreate a topic of the same name, replication of topic may not start immediately.
 Therefore, if you intend to recreate the source topic, we recommend that you delete the corresponding topic on the target cluster before you recreate the topic on the source cluster.
 It is not recommended that topics are deleted and then recreated with the same name.